Scotty McCreery: Philanthropy

 In 2011, McCreery participated in Operation Christmas Child, a program dedicated to donating toys to impoverished children around the world.
 Every year since then, he has participated in the City of Hope Celebrity Softball Game, which raises funds for cancer research.
 He performed a benefit concert in November 2012, through which he raised $5,000 for World Vision to help with the Hurricane Sandy relief efforts, and the following year, World Vision acted as the charitable sponsor for McCreery's Weekend Roadtrip Tour (2013).
 Over the course of a 2013 Major League Baseball ballpark tour, McCreery donated $50,000 to various youth baseball programs across the United States, including Major League Baseball's Reviving Baseball in Inner Cities (RBI) program.
 McCreery became a National Goodwill Ambassador for the 12.14 Foundation in February 2014.
 He has an active role in promoting the Foundation's arts program, supporting their fundraising efforts, and creating awareness for their vision and objectives to help the people of Newtown, Connecticut.
 On December 4, 2014, McCreery performed a benefit concert which raised $60,000 to the foundation.
 In December 2017, McCreery and other country artists recorded a charity single, a cover of Alabama's "Angels Among Us," to benefit St. Jude Children's Research Hospital.
-McCreery appeared on "Celebrity Family Feud" on August 5, 2018 and won $25,000 for St. Jude Children's Research Hospital.
+McCreery appeared on "Celebrity Family Feud" on August 5, 2018, and won $25,000 for St. Jude Children's Research Hospital.

 Honors and awards

 In 2017 McCreery received the Order of the Long Leaf Pine, the highest civilian award given by the State of North Carolina.
 He received the award on stage at a performance at the Grand Ole Opry in Nashville, Tennessee.
 He was nominated for the award by outgoing governor Pat McCrory and conferred the award by his replacement Roy Cooper.

+In 2024, McCreery was inducted as a member of the Grand Ole Opry, following an invitation by Garth Brooks in December 2023.